Focusing Effort to Give the Greatest Returns

 Understanding the Boston Matrix

-Management consultants at the Boston Consulting Group developed their matrix in the early 1970s.
-They designed it to help managers at large corporations decide which business units they should invest in.
+matrix in the early 1970s.
+They designed it to help managers at large

-However, managers in all kinds of organizations now also use it to decide which of their product lines or products to invest in, and which to dispose of or to shut down.
+decide which of their product lines or products to invest in, and which

 The matrix, shown in figure 1, places products into four categories based on their market share and market growth.